Check-in (2025)

 • Refresh and communicate our parking enforcement approach.

-Read more about the feedback we heard and engagement process in the Kensington Check in Report (PDF 512.99 KB).
+Read more about the feedback we heard and engagement process in the Kensington check-in report below.

 Next steps